On the capacity dimension of the boundary of CAT(0) spaces: Preliminaries

-We will introduce Moran's metric on the boundary of CAT(0) spaces.
+We will introduce the conical metric on the boundary of CAT(0) spaces.
 For a detailed introduction of CAT(0) space and its boundary, please see \cite{BH}.
 There are various ways to define metrics on $\partial X$.
-We will introduce the one that works best for our purpose.
-We call it Moran's metric because M. A. Moran proved some important properties that make this metric significant.
+We will define the one that works best for our purpose.
+It was first introduced by D. Osajda and was used by D. Osajda and J. Swiatkowski in \cite{OS}.
+Later, M. A. Moran proved some important properties in \cite{Moran2} that make this metric significant.
 See \cite{Moran} for more details of this metric.